 As the weather starts to warm a lot of parents are going to start looking for kids fishing poles.
 Fishing is more than a sport or a hobby; it’s cultural.
 Die-hard anglers can’t wait to introduce their little ones to their passion as soon as they can lift a rod.
 And kids love it.
 They pick right up on their parents’ excitement and will volunteer to handle bait or sit dutifully for hours watching their bobber.

 Those who had the chance to fish as little kids remember the excitement of the fish hitting your line, or seeing the bobber submerge.
 Frantic reeling yields a squirming prize, and big grins all around.

 So we took a good look at some of the best beginning fishing gear available, with an emphasis on quality and value.
 In this post, we highlight fishing equipment for youngsters and offer some tips to get you started making lifetime memories.
 The important part is getting to the nearest water and dropping a line with your loved ones.
 I bet that even professional bass anglers still treasure memories of youth fishing with family.

 It’s pretty simple really, when you are looking for fishing equipment for a child you need to consider a few things: length, weight, durability, and ease of use.
 And a very important consideration is the style of the reel.

 There are 2 reel styles that are best for a child, depending on age and experience:

 Young beginners need all the help they can get to execute a good cast.
-Spincast reels are fully enclosed, generally attached to the rod, and feature pushbutton to release the line.
-They very easy to use and really good for the youngest beginner, 6 and under.
+Spincast reels are fully enclosed, generally attached to the rod, and feature a pushbutton to release the line.
+They are very easy to use and really good for the youngest beginner, 6 and under.